 BrightDrop says these moves demonstrate growing momentum for electric delivery solutions.
 The EV600, built on GM’s Ultium Platform, was formed in 20 months prior to initial deliveries to FedEx, — which the company says makes it the fastest vehicle to market in GM history.

 “BrightDrop’s mission is to decarbonize the world’s deliveries.
-We leverage the best of two worlds — the innovation, agility, and focus of a technology start-up with the engineering and manufacturing might of General Motors,” says Katz.
+We leverage the best of two worlds — the innovation, agility, and focus of a technology start-up with the engineering and manufacturing might of General Motors,” said BrightDrop President and CEO Travis Katz.
 “This combination, coupled with BrightDrop’s holistic solution set, gives us powerful advantages that uniquely position us to support the world’s largest delivery companies, like Walmart and FedEx, with their robust sustainability goals.
 Today’s commitments showcase our ability to power the electrification journey of some of the world’s biggest companies.”

 Walmart plans to use its electric vans as part of its InHome delivery service, which the retailer plans to expand from 6 million to 30 million U.S. households by the end of the year.
 Walmart will hire more than 3,000 associate delivery drivers and equip them with an all-electric fleet of delivery vans.
 BrightDrop says the electric vans may begin hitting the road for Walmart deliveries as early as 2023.

-“FedEx remains full speed ahead in taking the next steps to electrify our pickup and delivery vehicle fleet, which is a critical component in our ambitious goal to achieve carbon-neutral operations globally by 2040,” says Smith.
+“FedEx remains full speed ahead in taking the next steps to electrify our pickup and delivery vehicle fleet, which is a critical component in our ambitious goal to achieve carbon-neutral operations globally by 2040,” said FedEx Express Regional President of the Americas and EVP Richard Smith.
 “With the collaboration and innovative technology of companies like GM and BrightDrop, we will continue to meet the world’s increasing transportation needs in more environmentally sustainable ways for our customers, shareholders, and communities.”

 FedEx has set a target to electrify its entire parcel pickup and delivery fleet, envisioning adding hundreds of thousands of medium electric delivery vehicles over the next two decades.